snails-as-sustainable-food-header.jpg

 Edible Snails as food

 Snails are gastropod molluscs that are found on land as well as in water.
-Of all the species found in the wild, not all are edible of course.
-Among land snails, Helix pomatia and Helix aspersa are commonly consumed.1 Ampullariidae, also known as apple snails, are freshwater snails eaten in many Asian countries.1 Several species of sea snails such as whelks and abalones are also consumed throughout the world.
+Of all the species found in the wild, not all are edible.
+Among land snails, Helix pomatia and Helix aspersa are commonly consumed.1 Ampullariidae, also known as apple snails, are freshwater snails eaten in many Asian countries.1 Several species of sea snails, such as whelks and abalones, are also consumed throughout the world.
 Snails are neutral to taste and take on the flavour of the ingredients they are cooked with.
 Their texture is firm and slightly chewy, comparable to that of squids and mussels.

-On an average, snails contain 16 grams of protein per 100 grams of edible meat.1 This protein is considered to be of high quality because it contains all the essential amino acids required by the human body.2 The fat content in snail meat is comparatively lower than many conventional animal proteins, whilst also boasting a rich source of minerals like iron and calcium.
+On average, snails contain 16 grams of protein per 100 grams of edible meat.1 This protein is considered to be of high quality because it contains all the essential amino acids required by the human body.2 The fat content in snail meat is comparatively lower than many conventional animal proteins whilst also providing a rich source of minerals like iron and calcium.

 What makes snail meat environment-friendly?

-In comparison to macro-livestock such as cows, pigs, and poultry, snails require fewer resources to grow and produce the same amount of nutrient rich meat.
-The carbon footprint of snail meat is estimated to be around 0.7 kgs per 1 kg of edible of meat.4 In comparison, the carbon footprint for beef, pork, and poultry is estimated to be about 18kgs, 6 kgs, and 5.4kgs per 1 kg of edible meat respectively.5 This lower footprint of snail meat is comparable to other sources of sustainable sources of animal-based protein such as mealworms and aquaculture mussels.4 This can be attributed to several factors such as absence of enteric methane emissions (this means that snails don’t burp and fart as much as cows do), a better feed conversion ratio, and the ability to consume plant-based agricultural waste as feed.4,6 Like the shells of bivalve molluscs such as clams and oysters, snail shells can be used for various purposes such as construction material, filtration media, and supplements for animal feed.4
+Compared to macro-livestock such as cows, pigs, and poultry, snails require fewer resources to grow and produce the same amount of nutrient-rich meat.
+The carbon footprint of snail meat is estimated to be around 0.7 kgs per 1 kg of edible meat.4 In comparison, the carbon footprint for beef, pork, and poultry is estimated to be about 18kgs, 6kgs, and 5.4kgs per 1 kg of edible meat, respectively.5 This lower footprint of snail meat is comparable to other sustainable animal-based protein sources, such as mealworms and aquaculture mussels.4 This can be attributed to several factors, such as the absence of enteric methane emissions, a better feed conversion ratio, and the ability to consume plant-based agricultural waste as feed.4,6 Like the shells of bivalve molluscs such as clams and oysters, snail shells can be used for various purposes, such as construction material, filtration media, and supplements for animal feed.4

 Why aren’t we eating more snails?